 Here is a compilation of some practical tips which can be useful for both new applicants as well as those who didn’t succeed in clearing the exams after 1 or 2 trials:

 1. Which Job to apply for?

-Just like every other organization Public Sector banks also comprises of different job positions.
+Just like every other organization Public Sector banks also comprises different job positions.
 Each job positions have a unique set of eligibility criteria, job profile, salary etc.

 But if you are a fresher then you can only apply for the following 3 positions:

-- Clerk or Single window operator (SWO)
+- The clerk or Single window operator (SWO)

 - Probationary Officer